chiraagbalu/dealergammaexposure/README.txt

 yay.
 for this, we get to use the famous financial engineering equation - Black-Scholes.
-Black-Scholes is basically just a mathematical equation for pricing options - we covered its factors earlier.
+Black-Scholes is basically just a mathematical equation for pricing options - we covered its factors earlier. its a differential equation, so we solve for gamma and compute it (won't go into math just trust me and by extension wikipedia) putting all of the gamma exposures at each price for each strike gives us a full picture of the gamma profile for each expiration date, we did it!

 risk free interest rate (10y yield): 1.97%